Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Oakdale's median income among taxpayers is $58,483.
-The average income is $71,694.
-Both figures are above the national average.
-In Greater Sydney, the median income is $60,817 and the average is $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Oakdale's median and average incomes as of September 2025 are approximately $63,665 and $78,046 respectively.
-According to the 2021 Census, household, family and personal incomes in Oakdale cluster around the 64th percentile nationally.
-In Oakdale, 35.7% of the population (854 individuals) fall within the $1,500 - 2,999 income range.
-This is consistent with broader trends across the surrounding region where 30.9% fall in the same category.
-High housing costs consume 15.6% of income in Oakdale.
-Despite this, strong earnings place disposable income at the 72nd percentile nationally.
+In AreaSearch's latest postcode level ATO data released for financial year ending June 2023, Oakdale's median income among taxpayers is $58,483, with an average of $71,694.
+This is higher than the national average and compares to Greater Sydney's median of $60,817 and average of $83,003.
+Based on Wage Price Index growth of 8.86% since financial year ending June 2023, current estimates for Oakdale would be approximately $63,665 (median) and $78,046 (average) as of September 2025.
+From the Australian Bureau of Statistics Census conducted on August 10, 2021, incomes in Oakdale cluster around the 64th percentile nationally.
+The earnings profile shows that 35.7% of Oakdale's population falls within the $1,500 - $2,999 income range, which is consistent with broader trends across the surrounding region showing 30.9% in the same category.
+High housing costs consume 15.6% of income in Oakdale, but strong earnings place disposable income at the 72nd percentile nationally.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income